bvsdinda/TPE-LSTM/README.md

-Project: GRNN with TPE Bayesian Optimization for HPO to increase the prediction accuracy of Nifty 50 index
+Project: Gated RNN with TPE Bayesian Optimization for HPO to increase the prediction accuracy of Nifty 50 index

 Author: Bivas Dinda